UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > What is the output of the last command in
 >
 > ```
-> $ cd planets
-> $ echo "Venus is beautiful and full of love" > venus.txt
+> $ echo "Here are my notes from the workshop." > notes.txt
-> $ git add venus.txt
+> $ git add notes.txt
-> $ echo "Venus is too hot to be suitable as a base" >> venus.txt
+> $ echo "I learned the unix shell, git & github, and the R programming language." >> notes.txt
-> $ git commit -m "Comment on Venus as an unsuitable base"
+> $ git commit -m "Create workshop notes"
-> $ git checkout HEAD venus.txt
+> $ git checkout HEAD notes.txt
-> $ cat venus.txt #this will print the contents of venus.txt to the screen
+> $ cat notes.txt #this will print the contents of notes.txt to the screen
 > ```
 > {: .language-bash}
 >
 > 1. ```
->    Venus is too hot to be suitable as a base
+>    I learned the unix shell, git & github, and the R programming language.
 >    ```
 >    {: .output}
 > 2. ```
->    Venus is beautiful and full of love
+>    Here are my notes from the workshop.
 >    ```
 >    {: .output}
 > 3. ```
->    Venus is beautiful and full of love
->    Venus is too hot to be suitable as a base
+>    Here are my notes from the workshop.
+>    I learned the unix shell, git & github, and the R programming language.
 >    ```
 >    {: .output}
 > 4. ```
->    Error because you have changed venus.txt without committing the changes
+>    Error because you have changed notes.txt without committing the changes
 >    ```
 >    {: .output}
 >